jvburkardt/polyominoes/README.md

 system.
 In general, however, an integer programming package, such as CPLEX, GUROBI, or SCIP, must be invoked to obtain solutions which are binary (only 0 or 1).

-<b>Licensing:</b>

-The computer code and data files made available are distributed under the GNU LGPL license.

 <b>Languages:</b>

 <em>polyominoes</em> is available here in a MATLAB version.